Death Knight Guide

 Mythic+ Popularity

-In Mythic+, Unholy sees play right up towards the cutting edge of keys.
-Being incredibly tanky, in conjunction with having among the highest AoE DPS throughputs in the game makes them highly desirable.
-However, like in raiding, Frost Death Knight is very popular and take away quite a lot of the shine off Unholy.
-When looking at total number of keys done, Frost sits at roughly 4 times as many compared to Unholy.
+In Mythic+, Unholy generally sees play right up towards the cutting edge of keys.
+Being incredibly tanky, in conjunction with having solid DPS throughput makes them desirable.
+However, like in raiding, Frost Death Knight are sometimes more popular and can take away quite a lot of the shine off Unholy.

 Frost Death Knight